cmaloney/dcos-docs/_pages/usage/services/jenkins.md

 Jenkins on DC/OS allows you to scale your Jenkins cluster by dynamically creating and destroying Jenkins agents as demand increases or decreases and enables you to avoid the statically partitioned infrastructure typical of other Jenkins clusters.

-To use Jenkins on DCOS, you must provide a mount point to a shared file system on each of your DC/OS agents.
+To use Jenkins on DC/OS, you must provide a mount point to a shared file system on each of your DC/OS agents.
 There are a number of existing shared file system solutions, including NFS, HDFS (plus its NFS gateway), Ceph and more.
 The following instructions use NFS as the example.

-## Installing Jenkins on DCOS
+## Installing Jenkins on DC/OS

 #### Prerequisites